 - post apprenticeship vacancies

-If you are an employer who pays the levy, you can also use the digital apprenticeship service to:
+If you are an employer who pays the levy, you can also use the apprenticeship service to:

 - set the price you’ve agreed with your training provider

 - tell us to stop or pause payments (for example, if your apprentice stops their training, your apprentice takes a break from training or you haven’t received the service you agreed with the provider)

 Separate arrangements will be in place in Scotland, Wales and Northern Ireland.

 Employers who operate in England and other parts of the UK

 The levy will apply to employers across the UK.